Karen Tandy

 melding of the old ways and the "White Man's magic" lurking in machines.

-The Manitou, there is the introduction of the back
+fifteen minutes of The Manitou, there is the introduction of the back

 fetus and Tony Curtis disco dancing around his apartment.
 Things get